 Ask two experts to name their favorite cleaver and you will get two different answers.
 Like ice cream flavors, choosing a cleaver is a very personal decision.
 The most important thing is to find one that is well made.
 Dexter, Martin Yan, and J.A.
 Henckels are all good brand names.

 Your comfort level is also important.
 The cleaver should feel solid but not too heavy.
 If your arms feel strained when holding the cleaver, try another.
 Preparing dinner shouldn't be strenuous on your muscles!

 A cleaver blade should be sharpened regularly.
 A dull knife forces you to exert more pressure, which can lead to unpleasant accidents.
-There are several ways to sharpen a cleaver, a sharpening steel, being the most popular option.
-A sharpening steel — also called honing steel or sharpening stick — is a thin steel rod with a handle.
+There are several ways to sharpen a cleaver.
+A sharpening steel is the most popular option.
+A sharpening steel—also called honing steel or sharpening stick—is a thin steel rod with a handle.
 It doesn't actually remove metal but instead realigns the blade edge at a molecular level.
 To sharpen a cleaver, you hold the sharpening steel vertically (handle up), keeping it stationary and slide the knife blade along the steel, moving away from you, repeating five to 10 times.

 The important thing to keep in mind when it comes to cleaning and storing the cleaver is protecting the blade.
 Cleavers should be stored in a proper knife block where there is less risk of damage.
 As for cleaning, for best results wash the cleaver by hand in warm, soapy water.
 And don't forget to dry thoroughly; even stainless steel isn't completely rustproof.
 Also, be sure to clean the blade immediately after working with acidic ingredients such as tomatoes.